grafana/k6-learn/Modules/III-k6-Intermediate/06-Organizing-code-in-k6-by-transaction_groups-and-tags.md

+# Organizing Code in k6 by transaction groups and tags

-If you've written a load testing script before, you might be familiar with the term [transaction](Modules/Performance-Testing-Terminology.md#Transaction).
+If you've written a load testing script before, you might be familiar with the term transaction.
 A transaction in load testing is a request or group of requests that correspond to a single action by the user.

 For example, you might have a transaction called `01_Go_to_homepage` that consists of a user going to your website main page for the first time.
 That transaction would then include GET requests for the main HTML, in addition to embedded resources like scripts, images, and fonts.